paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-071-computation-of-retired-pay.md

 ### Statutory Notes

-#### Amendment of Subsection (b)(3)
+#### Amendment of Subsection (b)(3)(B)
 Pub.
-L. 113–76, div.
-C, title X, § 10001(b)(1), (c), Jan.
-17, 2014, 128 Stat.
-151, provided that, effective Dec.
-1, 2015, immediately after the coming into effect of section 403 of Pub.
-L. 113–67 and the amendments made by that section, subsection (b)(3) of this section is amended—
+L. 114–328, div.
+A, title VI, § 634, Dec.
+23, 2016, 130 Stat.
+2163, provided that, effective Jan.
+1, 2018, immediately after the coming into effect of the amendments made by part I (§§ 631–635) of subtitle D of title VI of Pub.
+L. 114–92, subsec. (b)(3)(B) is amended by striking “2½ percent” and inserting “the retired pay percentage (determined for the member under [section 1409(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1409/b&num=0&edition=prelim))”.
+See 2016 Amendment note below.

-(1) in subparagraph (A), by inserting “, with adjustment under paragraph (2) of [section 1401a(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1401a/b&num=0&edition=prelim) to which the member would have been entitled (but without the application of paragraph (4) of such section),” after “under any other provision of law”; and

-(2) in subparagraph (B), by striking “whichever is applicable to the member.” and inserting “with adjustment under paragraph (2) of [section 1401a(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1401a/b&num=0&edition=prelim) to which the member would have been entitled (but without the application of paragraph (4) of such section), whichever is applicable to the member.”.
+#### Amendments
+2016—Subsec. (b)(3)(B).
+Pub.
+L. 114–328 substituted “the retired pay percentage (determined for the member under [section 1409(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1409/b&num=0&edition=prelim))” for “2½ percent”.

+2015—Subsec. (b)(3).
+Pub.
+L. 114–92, § 631(d)(2), which was approved Nov.
+25, 2015, provided that the amendments made by Pub.
+L. 113–76, § 10001(b)(1), which were effective Dec.
+1, 2015, would not take effect.
 See 2014 Amendment notes below.

-#### Amendments
 2014—Subsec. (b)(3)(A).
 Pub.
-L. 113–76, § 10001(b)(1)(A), inserted “, with adjustment under paragraph (2) of [section 1401a(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1401a/b&num=0&edition=prelim) to which the member would have been entitled (but without the application of paragraph (4) of such section),” after “under any other provision of law”.
+L. 113–76, § 10001(b)(1)(A), which directed insertion of “, with adjustment under paragraph (2) of [section 1401a(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1401a/b&num=0&edition=prelim) to which the member would have been entitled (but without the application of paragraph (4) of such section),” after “under any other provision of law”, did not take effect pursuant to Pub.
+L. 114–92, § 631(d)(2).
+See 2015 Amendment note above.

 Subsec. (b)(3)(B).
 Pub.
-L. 113–76, § 10001(b)(1)(B), substituted “with adjustment under paragraph (2) of [section 1401a(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1401a/b&num=0&edition=prelim) to which the member would have been entitled (but without the application of paragraph (4) of such section), whichever is applicable to the member.” for “whichever is applicable to the member.”
+L. 113–76, § 10001(b)(1)(B), which directed substitution of “with adjustment under paragraph (2) of [section 1401a(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1401a/b&num=0&edition=prelim) to which the member would have been entitled (but without the application of paragraph (4) of such section), whichever is applicable to the member.” for “whichever is applicable to the member.”, did not take effect pursuant to Pub.
+L. 114–92, § 631(d)(2).
+See 2015 Amendment note above.

 2013—Subsec. (b)(3).
 Pub.
 L. 112–239 substituted “may not, when combined with the amount of retired pay payable to the retiree after any such reduction under sections 5304 and 5305 of title 38, cause the total of such combined payment to exceed” for “shall be reduced by the amount (if any) by which the amount of the member’s retired pay under chapter 61 of this title exceeds” in subpars.
 (A) and (B).